ADACS-Australia/KLuken_HPC_training_2022B/_episodes/03_WorkingOnAnHPC.md

 When a user loads a module, the lmod system will set a bunch of different environment variables that are needed to run the particular software.
 Additionally, additional modules (dependencies) will be loaded (or unloaded) to minimise version conflicts.

-When we first log into ozstar we have a farily limited set of modules already loaded:
+When we first log into OzSTAR we have a farily limited set of modules already loaded:
 ~~~
 [phancock@farnarkle1 ~]$ module list